deshengxu/commission-analytics/README.md

     5.5) Save refined SFDC file in current folder with name: Refined-SFDC.csv

-6) Pivot SFDC:
+6) Pivot SFDC: (**Done**)

     6.1) Load Refined-SFDC.csv as DataFrame

-    6.2) "Employee No" and "Opportunity" will be index column both.
+    6.2) "Employee No" will be index column both.

-    6.3) TBD
+    6.3) Pivot key will be configurable, which by default is "EMPLOYEE NO"

+    6.4) Pivot columns will be configurable.

+7) Hierarchy Build Up

+    7.1) Load Emp hierarchy after refine

+    7.2) Define EMP class

+    7.3) Define direct report list.

+    7.4) Define report to list.
+(TBD)